Nitrux/reptile/README.md

 # nxos-repository-util
-A Simple Tool to manage NXOS repository with Aptly
+A Simple Tool to manage Nitrux deb repository with Aptly

 <pre>
 nxos-repository-util : A Simple Tool to manage NXOS repository with Aptly